Dioris-cpu/Dioris-cpu/README.md

 ## I'm a Developer and a Polite Human Person!

-- 🌱 I’m currently learning React Native or at least attempting to 🤣
+- 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2020 Goals: Contribute to open source projects and make meaningful connections with other industry professionals .
-- ⚡ Fun fact: I play guitar really fast.....Like Eddie Van Halen got nothing on me.
+- ⚡ Fun facts: I play guitar really fast.....Like Eddie Van Halen got nothing on me.
 Jk don't tell him that I said that though.
+Mitch Hedberg is my spirit animal.

 ### Connect with me: